jeremy-lq/matterhorn/README.md

 ## Usage

 This script has to be run on the Nagios server host.
-It is going to load Nagios configuration from its default location.
+It is going to load Nagios configuration from its default location (`/etc/nagios3/nagios.cfg`).
 To generate all the Bernard configuration files into the `/tmp` directory:

 `python main.py`